01 of 10

 06 of 10

 The Mojave rattlesnake is found throughout the southwestern United States and much of Mexico.
 In Utah, it is found only in the extreme southwest corner of the state.
 Mojave rattlesnakes are primarily nocturnal.
 These snakes are large and can grow to more than 50 inches.
 The Mojave can inject a lot of venoms and is one of the more dangerous species of rattlesnake.
 It is very similar in appearance to the Western diamondback.
-Here is what one looks like in action and how it sounds:Continue to 7 of 10 below.
+You can see online what one looks like in action and how it sounds.Continue to 7 of 10 below.

 07 of 10

 Night snakes live throughout the western United States, Canada, and Mexico, including Utah's desert regions.
 The night snake is only mildly venomous, so it is not a danger to humans.
 The snakes grow to about 2 1/2 feet long, and as their name implies, they are active at night.
 During the day, they might be found under sheltering formations, such as rocks, wood piles, and leaf litter.
 They eat mostly lizards.
 Learn some basic facts about the nightsnake.Continue to 8 of 10 below.

 The Speckled rattlesnake is found in the southwestern United States and parts of Mexico.
 This species prefers rocky desert terrain, and in Utah, it lives only in the Mojave Desert, in the extreme southwestern corner of the state.
 These snakes can grow to 3 1/2 feet long.
 Learn some facts about this dangerous snake and how to recognize its distinctive sound and forceful strike.Continue to 9 of 10 below.

 09 of 10

 University of Utah Health Care offers the following guide to snakebite first aid:

 Continue to 10 of 10 below.